dusanlazic/avala/docs/docs/index.md

 **Avala** is a specialized tool built for rapid **developing, running and monitoring exploits** in attack-defense CTF competitions.
 The goal of Avala is to take the technical burden off the team players, enabling them to focus on exploiting and patching vulnerabilities.

-Development of Avala is heavily influenced by the practical experiences and valuable insights gathered by the **Serbian National ECSC Team** 🇷🇸, who use the tool in major A/D competitions such as **European Cyber Security Challenge**, **FAUST**, **ENOWARS**, and more.
+Development of Avala is heavily influenced by the practical experiences and valuable insights gathered by the **Serbian National ECSC Team** 🇷🇸, who use the tool in major A/D competitions such as **European Cyber Security Challenge**, **FAUST CTF**, **ENOWARS**, and more.

 ---